scottyle/exercise-week-04-ansible/03-get_facts/readme.md

 # Step 1: Setup/Connect to your ansible server

+Demonstration use of Ansible facts on network infrastructure.

+Ansible facts are information derived from speaking to the remote network elements.
+Ansible facts are returned in structured data (JSON) that makes it easy manipulate or modify.
+For example a network engineer could create an audit report very quickly using Ansible facts and templating them into a markdown or HTML file.

+This exercise will cover:

+Building an Ansible Playbook from scratch.
+Using ansible-navigator :doc for documentation
+Using the cisco.ios.facts module.
+Using the debug module.

+Explanation of terms:

+* namespace - example cisco - A namespace is grouping of multiple collections.
+The cisco namespace contains multiple collections including ios, nxos, and iosxr.
+* collection - example ios - A collection is a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.
+The ios collection contains all the modules for Cisco IOS/IOS-XE
+* module - example facts - Modules are discrete units of code that can be used in a playbook task.
+For example the facts modules will return structured data about that specified system.

 1. Log into your ansible server or deploy the docker from the folder above.
 * <b>Optional</b> if you are using the docker and VS Code..
   0. Edit the docker to include you own github account